reactive-tech/kubegres/README.md

 **How does Kubegres differentiate itself?**

-Kubegres is fully integrated with Kubernetes as it runs as an operator written in Go.
-It is integrated in Kubernetes lifecyle.
+Kubegres is fully integrated with Kubernetes' lifecycle as it runs as an operator written in Go.
 It is minimalist in terms of codebase compared to other open-source Postgres operators.
 It has the minimal and yet robust required features to manage a cluster of PostgreSql on Kubernetes.
 We aim keeping this project small and simple.